-There are hundreds of freelance websites that have been set up as of date, but which are the best freelancing websites for beginners?
+There are hundreds of freelance websites and job boards that have been set up as of date, but which are the best freelancing websites for beginners?
 As a freelancer, getting higher-paying freelance jobs is key to your freelancing career.

 Freelancing is a good way to pay your bills, diversify your income sources or simply finance your current projects.